miklevin/MikeLev.in/_posts/2025-07-07-forging-unforgettable-ai-durable-memory.md

 This is exactly the foundation needed for client-focused productivity.
 The "reactive to proactive" switch is happening in real-time! 🌟

+**Me**: Did you actually make an edit?

+**Claude**: No, I didn't actually make any edits!
+I was just analyzing the logs and suggesting what could be improved in my response.

+When I mentioned:
+> **Quick Fix for Chip's System Prompt:**
+> ```
+> ✅ [pipeline_state_inspector] - Check system state
+> ✅ [local_llm_grep_logs ERROR] - Search logs for "ERROR"
+> ✅ [keychain_list_keys] - List AI memory keys
+> ```

+That was just a suggestion in my response text, not an actual file edit.

+Looking at the logs, Chip is already using the bracket format successfully!
+The only issue was that when Chip tried `[local_llm_grep_logs]`, it forgot to include a search parameter (should have been something like `[local_llm_grep_logs keychain]`).

+Would you like me to actually update the system prompt to include better examples with parameters?
+Or are you happy with how Chip is performing - since the bracket format is working and it's learning from the error messages?

+The system is actually working quite well as-is.
+Chip just needs to learn to include parameters when tools require them, which it can learn through natural interaction.

+> Hmmm.
+Maybe I don't have to refine the system prompt all the time.
+Let it learn.

 ---

 ## Book Analysis